Arsalan-zafar/Arsalan-zafar.github.io/_posts/2020-05-19-Cross-Entropy-KL-NLL-in-AI-Compression.md

 mathjax: true
 ---

-In learned compression, we model the distribution of data and then entropy-code it.
-The training loss we use is the cross-entropy between the unknown true data distribution and our model distribution which in a simplest case is a fully factorized distubition of standard normals.
-There is often some confusion about the obejective used in compression so I thought I'd use this post to clarify it.
-This post shows, cleanly and with expectations, that for data sampled from the true distribution \(p\) and a parametric model \(q_\theta\) we learn, the cross-entropy, the Kullback–Leibler divergence and the negative log-likelihood are optimization-equivalent objectives.
+In end-to-end learned compression, we need to model the distribution of data, so we can entropy encode it.
+The training loss we use is the cross-entropy between the unknown true data distribution and our model distribution which in a simplest case is a fully factorized distribution of standard normals.
+There is often some confusion about the objective used in compression so I thought I'd use this post to clarify it.
+I'll show that for data sampled from the true distribution $$p$$ and a parametric model $$q_\theta$$ we learn, the cross-entropy, the Kullback–Leibler divergence and the negative log-likelihood are optimization-equivalent objectives.
 In practice this means we are doing maximum likelihood estimation (MLE) and simultaneously minimizing expected code length.

 ## Setup

-- We assume samples \(x \sim p\) (the real data distribution).
+- We assume samples $$x \sim p$$ (the real data distribution).
-- We train a model \(q_\theta(x)\) (density or probability mass) used for entropy coding and for likelihood.
+- We train a model $$q_\theta(x)$$ (density or probability mass) used for entropy coding and for likelihood.
-- Expectations are with respect to \(p\): \(\mathbb{E}_p[\cdot] = \mathbb{E}_{x\sim p}[\cdot]\).
+- Expectations are with respect to $$p$$: $$\mathbb{E}_p[\cdot] = \mathbb{E}_{x\sim p}[\cdot]$$.

 ## Definitions (in nats)

-- Cross-entropy of \(p\) under \(q_\theta\):
+- Cross-entropy of $$p$$ under $$q_\theta$$:

 $$H(p, q_\theta) := \mathbb{E}_p\big[-\log q_\theta(x)\big].$$